TU-Wien-dataLAB/aqueduct/docs/getting-started.md

 You can now access the admin UI and start exploring the gateway features.

-> [!NOTE]
+> **NOTE:**
 > This starts Django in debug mode and is not suitable for production deployments.
+Change the
-Change the [necessary settings](https://docs.djangoproject.com/en/5.2/topics/settings/#the-basics) for a production deployment.
+> [necessary settings](https://docs.djangoproject.com/en/5.2/topics/settings/#the-basics) for a production deployment.

 ### Starting vLLM (Optional)